 Depending on the time of year, watching the waves at Honolua Bay can be really exciting.
 Park on the cliff and watch surfers below from a unique vantage point.
 Warning: This wave is for advanced surfers only.
 Don’t attempt surfing at any size unless you have an experienced local guide.

 Driving to the southernmost point of the island (Makena), you’ll cruise through miles of the island’s most recent lava flows.
 This area beautifully offers a stark contrast between the blue ocean, green foliage, and black lava rock.

 Easily accessible, you can drive right up to walk around the Iao Stream and the famous Iao Needle.
 This area is full of Hawaiian history and folklore.

 You’ll find plenty of plaques around the area that will tell the stories of the historic battle that occurred in Iao Valley.

 • We’ve made the mistake of booking a car the day before leaving on a trip.
 It was a busy weekend, and the car rental company way overcharged us.
 Car rental deals can be found if you look early.
 Make a no-obligation car rental reservation now!

 • Give the car a good once over before driving off the lot.
 You don’t want to have them charge you for a dent that was already there.

 • Though crime is low in Maui, the few criminals we do have know very well which cars are rentals and which aren’t.
 Don’t leave anything in the car!
 Take things with you, or leave them at your resort or condo.

-Visit Maui Car rental tips for more tips before renting your vehicle.
+Visit Maui Car Rental Tips for more tips and deals on a cheap car rental before renting your vehicle.